 Most organizations now realize that employees are their greatest assets.
 If your employees are happy, your organization’s performance is better, yet most organizations still declare human capital a challenge.
 Let’s talk about the drivers of employee engagement.

-What are the Drivers of Employee Engagement?
+What is Employee Engagement?

 The drivers of employee engagement are resources, processes, or conditions that allow individuals to connect on a more personal level to the organization they work for.
 These processes determine how employees perceive themselves in terms of importance and value.

 Maintaining a workforce that is going to be actively engaged requires some levels of skills on the management’s side as well.
-They need first to retain their top stars, and they can do this by helping improve the employee engagement levels of the employees.
+They need first to retain their top stars, and they can do this by helping improve the strategies of employee engagement levels of the employees.

 Workplace research has alarming data when it comes to employee engagement.
 Organizations can lose up to $ 2.246 per year for every disengaged employee.